 The Research and Sabbaticals Committee awards 35 grants for faculty research to be undertaken in a given summer.
 The stipend for these competitive grants is $4,000.
 Applications are due in mid-January.
 Administered by the Office of Research and Sponsored Programs in conjunction with a faculty committee.
 More information.

 Faculty Technology Grant

 Grants to encourage faculty to explore educational technologies to enhance the effectiveness of their courses and to enable them to support their peers in their endeavors to adopt appropriate technology in teaching and learning.
 Open to both beginning and advanced projects.
 Administered by the Office of Educational Technology.
 More information.

 Grants to provide faculty with an opportunity to fund technology needed to support their ongoing research efforts.
 Administered by the Office of Educational Technology.
 More information.

 Funded by a restricted endowment account, the Center For the Humanities sponsors a wide range of programming and faculty development opportunities in support of humanistic inquiry.

 Inspired by an October 2000 by the Rev. Peter Hans Kolvenbach, S.J., the Kolvenbach Grant program supports research projects that address the needs of a community agency or organization, primarily located in Baltimore though other locations are now considered.
 Administered by the Office of Research and Sponsored Programs in conjunction with a faculty committee.
 More information.

 Hauber Summer Research Fellowships

-Each summer, a select group of highly motivated, talented undergraduates work side-by-side with faculty from the six natural science departments at Loyola to conduct research in the student’s area of interest.
+Each summer, a select group of highly motivated, talented undergraduates work side-by-side with faculty from the six natural and applied science departments at Loyola to conduct research in the student’s area of interest.
 More information.